netmikey/testprocesses/README.md

 > **Warning**
 >
-> Make sure to enable AutoConfiguration in your Spring test context (e.g. by making sure you have `@EnableAutoConfiguration` declared).
+> Make sure to enable [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.auto-configuration) in your Spring test context (e.g. by making sure you have [`@EnableAutoConfiguration`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/EnableAutoConfiguration.html) declared).

 There are a couple of ways to reference a `TestProcessDefinition`.
 Referencing it by its class will have TestProcesses look into the Spring Test Context to find a bean of that type (that's why we added `@Component` on `MyTestProcess` above).